Sangamo Therapeutics (NASDAQ:SGMO) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Sangamo Therapeutics (NASDAQ:SGMO – Free Report) in a report published on Thursday.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Sangamo Therapeutics (NASDAQ:SGMO – Get Free Report) in a research report issued on Friday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

-Other equities research analysts also recently issued reports about the stock.
-HC Wainwright reissued a buy rating and set a $5.00 price target on shares of Sangamo Therapeutics in a research note on Wednesday, May 15th.
-Royal Bank of Canada reissued a sector perform rating and issued a $2.00 price target on shares of Sangamo Therapeutics in a research note on Thursday, March 14th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $5.67.
+Several other research firms have also recently weighed in on SGMO.
+Royal Bank of Canada reiterated a “sector perform” rating and set a $2.00 price objective on shares of Sangamo Therapeutics in a report on Thursday, March 14th.
+HC Wainwright reaffirmed a “buy” rating and issued a $5.00 price target on shares of Sangamo Therapeutics in a research note on Wednesday, May 15th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat, the company has an average rating of “Hold” and an average price target of $5.67.

-Sangamo Therapeutics (NASDAQ:SGMO – Get Free Report) last announced its quarterly earnings data on Thursday, May 9th.
-The biopharmaceutical company reported ($0.27) EPS for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.05).
-The firm had revenue of $0.48 million during the quarter, compared to the consensus estimate of $8.51 million.
+Sangamo Therapeutics (NASDAQ:SGMO – Get Free Report) last announced its quarterly earnings results on Thursday, May 9th.
+The biopharmaceutical company reported ($0.27) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.22) by ($0.05).
+The firm had revenue of $0.48 million during the quarter, compared to analyst estimates of $8.51 million.
 Sangamo Therapeutics had a negative net margin of 1,749.06% and a negative return on equity of 182.55%.
-During the same quarter in the previous year, the business posted $0.12 earnings per share.
-On average, analysts expect that Sangamo Therapeutics will post -0.55 earnings per share for the current fiscal year.
+During the same period last year, the firm earned $0.12 EPS.
+Analysts predict that Sangamo Therapeutics will post -0.55 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Acadian Asset Management LLC grew its stake in Sangamo Therapeutics by 4.0% in the first quarter.
-Acadian Asset Management LLC now owns 4,943,260 shares of the biopharmaceutical company’s stock valued at $3,311,000 after acquiring an additional 192,385 shares during the period.
-State Board of Administration of Florida Retirement System grew its position in shares of Sangamo Therapeutics by 61.1% in the 1st quarter.
-State Board of Administration of Florida Retirement System now owns 62,345 shares of the biopharmaceutical company’s stock valued at $42,000 after purchasing an additional 23,650 shares during the period.
+A number of institutional investors have recently made changes to their positions in SGMO.
+Wasatch Advisors LP grew its position in Sangamo Therapeutics by 62.4% in the first quarter.
+Wasatch Advisors LP now owns 20,132,324 shares of the biopharmaceutical company’s stock valued at $13,493,000 after purchasing an additional 7,734,400 shares in the last quarter.
+Acadian Asset Management LLC boosted its stake in shares of Sangamo Therapeutics by 4.0% during the 1st quarter.
+Acadian Asset Management LLC now owns 4,943,260 shares of the biopharmaceutical company’s stock worth $3,311,000 after buying an additional 192,385 shares during the last quarter.
+Assenagon Asset Management S.A. grew its holdings in shares of Sangamo Therapeutics by 14.4% in the 4th quarter.
+Assenagon Asset Management S.A. now owns 1,033,322 shares of the biopharmaceutical company’s stock valued at $561,000 after acquiring an additional 129,811 shares in the last quarter.
 Mirae Asset Global Investments Co.
-Ltd. bought a new stake in Sangamo Therapeutics during the 1st quarter worth approximately $331,000.
-Wasatch Advisors LP raised its holdings in Sangamo Therapeutics by 62.4% during the 1st quarter.
-Wasatch Advisors LP now owns 20,132,324 shares of the biopharmaceutical company’s stock worth $13,493,000 after buying an additional 7,734,400 shares during the period.
-Finally, Golden State Equity Partners lifted its stake in Sangamo Therapeutics by 21.0% in the fourth quarter.
-Golden State Equity Partners now owns 201,225 shares of the biopharmaceutical company’s stock valued at $109,000 after buying an additional 34,960 shares in the last quarter.
-Institutional investors and hedge funds own 56.93% of the company’s stock.
+Ltd. acquired a new stake in shares of Sangamo Therapeutics in the first quarter valued at about $331,000.
+Finally, Golden State Equity Partners raised its holdings in Sangamo Therapeutics by 21.0% during the fourth quarter.
+Golden State Equity Partners now owns 201,225 shares of the biopharmaceutical company’s stock worth $109,000 after acquiring an additional 34,960 shares in the last quarter.
+Institutional investors own 56.93% of the company’s stock.

 About Sangamo Therapeutics